-Conversely, using a larger telescope with $D_{\rm T} \gtrsim I$ means that $\lambda_{\rm F}^2/D_{\rm T} \lesssim R$, so that is the two stellar images are separated.
-But in this case, the Poisson fringes are averaged out over the telescope aperture, and no more flux variations are observed.
+Conversely, using a larger telescope with $D_{\rm T} \gtrsim \lambda_{\rm P}$ means that $\lambda_{\rm F}^2/D_{\rm T} \lesssim R_{\rm CF}$, which means that the two stellar images are separated.
+In this case the Poisson fringes are averaged out over the telescope aperture, and no more flux variations are observed.
 What the observer sees are now two distinct Airy disks, each with the flux predicted by geometrical optics.
-A quantitative theory of a comparable situation is presented by \cite{Dettwiller2012}, for the case where the fringes are due to the diffraction by a single slit, with a discussion of the separation of the images of the two edges of the slit.
+A quantitative theory of a comparable situation is presented by \cite{Dettwiller2012} for the case where the fringes are due to diffraction by a single slit, with a discussion of the separation of the images of the two edges of the slit.

-The separation of the stellar images around the limb have been achieved during occultations by Titan observed in 2001 \citep{Bouchez2003} and 2022 \citep{Marlin2025}.
-They used adaptive optics systems with telescopes of diameters $D_{\rm T}=5$~m and $D_{\rm T}=10$~m, respectively, using both the K-band ($\lambda=2.12$~$\upmu$m).
-Titan was at geocentric distances of $\Delta \approx 1.25 \times 10^9$~km, so that $\lambda_{\rm P} \approx 0.5$~m, while $\lambda_{\rm F}^2/D_{\rm T} \approx 275$~km and $\approx 140$~km in 2001 and 2022, respectively.
-As the deepest layers reached by the stellar images lie at $R \approx 2850$~km, the condition $\lambda_{\rm F}^2/D_{\rm T} \lesssim R$ was safely met for both observations, allowing the separation of the primary and secondary images\footnote{Due to the distortion of Titan's atmosphere, more images were actually seen near the centrality during the 2022 observation.}.
+The separation of the stellar images around the limb was achieved during occultations by Titan observed in 2001 \citep{Bouchez2003} and 2022 \citep{Marlin2025}.
+The observers used adaptive optics systems with telescopes of diameters $D_{\rm T}=5$~m and $D_{\rm T}=10$~m, respectively, both using the K-band ($\lambda=2.12$~$\upmu$m).
+Titan was at geocentric distances of $\Delta \approx 1.25 \times 10^9$~km, so that $\lambda_{\rm P} \approx 0.5$~m.
+This means that the condition $D_{\rm T} \gg \lambda_{\rm P}$ was safely met for both observations, which allowed the separation of the primary and secondary images\footnote{Due to the distortion of Titan's atmosphere, more images were actually seen near the centrality during the 2022 observation.}.